 These are just a few examples of how negligence can come into play in a boating accident, but there are hundreds of possible scenarios where someone else is at least partially responsible.
 An attorney will help you decide if you have a strong case for a personal injury lawsuit by looking at the events leading to the accident.

-A personal injury attorney can help you in a number of ways.
+An Orange County personal injury attorney can help you in a number of ways.
 To strengthen your case and help you to receive the most compensation, he or she may:

 If you’ve been in a boating accident, chances are you’ve suffered physical injuries, property damage, and potentially time off work.
 These and other damages are all taken into consideration during a personal injury suit.
 The goal of a personal injury suit is to make you financially whole again and recover the cost of medical bills, property damages, pain and suffering, and other expenses.